iris-hep/iris-hep.github.io/pages/projects/osg-software.md

 - timtheisen
 ---

-The OSG Software and Release team produces and supports the integrated software systems that comprise the OSG fabric of production services.
+The [OSG Software and Release](https://opensciencegrid.org/technology/) team produces and supports the integrated software systems that comprise the OSG fabric of production services.

+### Activities

+-   **Software curation:** the team works with external software providers, ensures the continued functionality of abandoned software, and develops tools to fill any gaps to provide a software stack suitable for WLCG sites.
+    This software stack is distributed through packages used widely by the community, such as RPMs and container images.

+-   **Integration testing:** the team coordinates tests of the integrated software stack among internal staff, external stakeholders, and automated means.

-Additionally, the team produces tooling and documentation related to the software.
+-   **Site documentation:** the team maintains [documentation](https://opensciencegrid.org/docs/) for sites contributing to the WLCG.

+-   **Registration:** the team provides tools for sites to register services and their downtimes with the WLCG.

+### Major Accomplishments

+-   **Authentication and transfer protocol transitions:** the OSG Software and Release team has been working with the [DOMA group](../focus-area/doma.md) to lead the transition to a bearer token-based authentication and authorization infrastructure and HTTP/S-based transfer protocol.

+-   **Container images:** the OSG Software and Release team has supported the LHC community's exploration into DevOps deployment models by distributing select production services as container images.
+    In particular, the team developed and maintains the [caching](caching.md) container image used by multiple LHC experiments.

+-   **Streamlining the release process:** to get new software into the hands of site administrators more quickly, the team has implemented rolling-style releases along with a policy to make release candidates available more quickly.